alexdmiller/shape-mapper/docs/tutorial-getting-started.md

     PShape shape;
     ```

-3. Write a setup function that initializes the shape and the Shape Mapper library.
-When initializing the screen size, it is recommended to use [`fullScreen()`](https://processing.org/reference/fullScreen_.html).
+3. Add a `setup` function and initializing the screen size. it is recommended to use [`fullScreen()`](https://processing.org/reference/fullScreen_.html).
 It is required to use the [`P3D` render mode](https://processing.org/tutorials/p3d); Shape Mapper will not work without it.

     ``` java
     void setup() {
         fullScreen(P3D);
+    }
+    ```

+4. In our `setup` function, initialize our shape.
+The size of our `PShape` box needs to be proportional to the measurements we took of the physical cardboard box (18.5" × 18.5" × 16.5").
+We're modeling the physical object in virtual space by ensuring our virtual dimensions are proportional to our physical dimensions.

+    ``` java
     // The size of our box is proportional to the physical measurements we made int scale = 10;
     shape = createShape(BOX, 18.5 * scale, 18.5 * scale, 16.5 * scale);

-        // Initialize the Shape Mapper library with our box mapper = new ShapeMapper(this, shape);
-    }
     ```

-    Note that the size of our box is proportional to the measurements we took of the physical cardboard box.
-We're modeling the physical object in virtual space by ensuring our virtual dimensions are proportional to our physical dimensions.
+5. Lastly in our `setup` function, initialize the Shape Mapper library, passing the shape we just created:

+    ``` java
+    mapper = new ShapeMapper(this, shape);
+    ```

-4. Write a draw function that renders the outline of the box.
+5. Write a draw function that renders the outline of the box.
 To map our rendered geometry to the physical box, we'll need to sandwich the drawing code within the `mapper.beginMapping()` and `mapper.endMapping()` lines.

     ``` java
     void draw() {